What is an office lottery pool?

 - Specific, detailed agreements for how the pool plans to collect and distribute winnings of various prize amounts

-Provide each member with a copy of the contract and require them to sign an agreement acknowledging their consent to the rules.
+Provide each member with a copy of the contract, and require them to sign an agreement acknowledging their consent to the rules.
+Keep the signed copies in a binder, so you can easily add new ones as members join.
+Alternatively, you can use electronic documents with e-sign capability to simplify record-keeping.

 2. Designate a leader